xmersad/Embedded-Linux-Practices/Embedded-Linux-From-Scratch/filesystem_Image/README.md

 4. BusyBox Web Server:
    - Ensure that BusyBox is configured with HTTP server support.
    - Verify that the scripts correctly mount the data partition to /www and start the HTTP server.

+## Further Practice

+To gain more experience with filesystem management and disk image creation, you can combine all the filesystems (boot, root, and data partitions) into a single disk image.
+Instead of writing each filesystem to separate partitions, you will create a full disk image and then write it directly to the target device, such as /dev/mmcblk0.